tkausch/GuessTheWord/README.md

 five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.

-This is a simple Swift implementation based on SwiftUI.
+This is a simple implementation in Swift using SwiftUI.